akshaybharambe14/ijson/README.md

 #### Set

 Set overwrites the existing data.
-An error will be returned if the data does not matched the query.
+An error will be returned if the data does not match the query.
 If the data is `nil`, it will create the structure.

 There is an alternative for datatype mismatch.
 Use `SetF` instead of `Set` function.
-It will replace the existing with provided.
+It will **forcefully** replace the existing with provided.

 ##### Set in Array